hnb-rabear/RCore/Assets/RCore/Main/Editor/SheetX/Tutorial.md

 ### Data Table:

-- The name of the data table sheet should not contain the strings `IDs`, `Constants`, and `Localization`.
+- The name of the data table sheet should not end with `IDs`, `Constants`, or start with `Localization`.
 - This sheet can use the following data types: `number`, `string`, `boolean`, `list/array`, `JSON object`, and `attribute object`.
 - The first row is used to name the data fields, columns without a name will be skipped when exporting Json data.
 - Add a `[]` suffix to the column name to define the `list/array` data type.